-It is widely considered by experts to be the most destructive drug on the black market, and is a cause of many deaths each passing year.
+It is widely considered by experts to be the most destructive drug on the black market and is a cause of many deaths each passing year.
 While chasing the perfect high, addicts will stay up as long as the supply of ICE lasts.
 They’ll become sleep deprived, malnourished and paranoid.
 Then, when the effects wear off, users feel exhausted, depressed, and hopeless.
 It’s no surprise that they’ll do just about anything to go get another hit of the addictive substance.

 ICE is very addictive

 ICE is highly addictive.
 Those who try it even one time may become very addicted and have an unquenchable thirst for more.
-It can completely turn lives around in a negative way and obliterate personalities of a person who becomes addicted.
+It can completely turn lives around in a negative way and obliterate the personalities of a person who becomes addicted.
 The once responsible, happy, and successful man or woman can lose themselves and everything in a short matter of time when they become addicted to ICE.

 Besides the devastating effect on physical and mental health, ICE can destroy the social life of people who start using it.
-Because of the strong effects it has on users, addicts usually forget their old friends and family and spend their days in a never-ending search for more of the drug.
+Because of the strong effects, it has on users, addicts usually forget their old friends and family and spend their days in a never-ending search for more of the drug.
 Over time, as tolerance increases, addicts will start using more and more in order to get the high they desire.
-Unfortunately, this causes the risk for overdose to increase significantly.
+Unfortunately, this causes the risk for an overdose to increase significantly.